-The Alux, pronounced “aloosh”, is a sprite-like creature that appears in various Mayan myths from Guatemala and the Yucatan.
+The Alux, pronounced “aloosh,” is a sprite-like creature that appears in various Mayan myths from Guatemala and the Yucatan area of Mexico.
+They are mischievous evil beings that are rumored to still plague people in rural areas.

-Sometimes known as the Chanekeh or Chaneque, the Aluxo’ob (plural) are said to be only around a foot high and look like tiny humans, usually wearing traditional Maya clothes.
+Sometimes known as the Chanekeh or Chaneque, the aluxes (or aluxo’ob in the Mayan language) are said to be only around a foot high and look like tiny humans, usually wearing traditional Maya clothes.

 They are said to be invisible most of the time but can make themselves visible or take form in order to make contact with humans, often for the purpose of frightening them.
 They also manifest themselves in order to gather together in groups.

-Typically they are associated with nature and usually said to be found near rocks, caves, streams, forests or even fields.
+Typically they are associated with nature and are usually said to be found near rocks, caves, streams, forests, or even fields.
+However, the aluxes are perhaps most common in tropical areas.
+A small dog sometimes accompanies them.

-They are also notorious tricksters and in this and their ability to bestow a blessing or good luck they are a lot like the Irish leprechaun.
+They are notorious tricksters, and in this and their ability to bestow a blessing or good luck, they are a lot like the Irish leprechaun.
+The alux creature has also been compared to numerous other fairy, gnome, and goblin-like beings from all around the world.

-One thing you should never do is call out their name out loud, as this is said to summon an alux from their cosy home…not a good idea according to the legends.
+One thing you should never do is call out their name out loud, as this is said to summon an alux from their cozy home…not a good idea according to the legends.

 The origins of the creature are quite hard to pin down, with some locals saying the many shrines across the area are actually houses of the alux or kahtal alux.
 They say that the alux are actually ancestral spirits or nature itself given form.

-There are not really any documented accounts of encounters with alux but there are numerous anecdotal ones and various fireside stories that tell similar tales.
+There are not really any documented accounts of encounters with alux, but there are numerous anecdotal fireside stories that tell similar tales.

-Farmers and travellers are also said to be approached by the creatures asking for offerings.
-If you refuse them then they can cause illness and play harmful tricks.
-But if you are respectful they will bring you good luck and protect you form thieves.
+Farmers and travelers are also said to be approached by the creatures asking for offerings.
+If you refuse them, they can cause illness and play harmful tricks.
+But if you are respectful, they will bring you good luck and protect you from thieves.

 Dan Gannon 2007 Sighting in Yucatan